rohan-ssingh/identifying_code_problems_in_guides/README.md

 5. https://research.tees.ac.uk/ws/portalfiles/portal/77055020/1-s2.0-S0957417423016858-main.pdf

 This tool analyzes a website's source code to check its embedded URLs and code to see if it is possibly a website used for phishing.
+It takes in a site's URL along with its HTML code, and then converts it into an embedding, and then uses a convolutional neural network, trained on data from Alexa, to see if it could possibly be related to phishing usage.
+It achieved a pretty high accuracy compared to other methods.